 "Now I know I’m in trouble Poppâ, when you use my full given name.
-Well, by the time Uncle Phillípe put a crew together to remove the trees that broke through the glass roof and grew another five feet higher, after he called me at school, I knew I was in big trouble.
-Uncle Phillípe had to hire a high-lift crane system rigged, just like the unit they used to hoist up the building’s heavy gas-fired microturbines.
+Well, by the time Uncle Phillípe put a crew together to remove the trees that broke through my glass roof, they grew another five feet.
+When my uncle called me at school, I knew I was in big trouble.
+He had to hire a high-lift crane system rigged, like the unit they used to hoist up the building’s heavy gas-fired microturbines.
 Except, this time they were lowering down two trees.
 In fact, he used the same microturbine-lift contractor to do the tree removal.”

-“Perhaps you and Uncle Phillípe thought I didn’t think I need to know about the shennaigans of two building wreckers, Marceline.
-How was this work paid for; I never saw an invoice?”
+“Perhaps you and Uncle Phillípe thought I didn’t think I needed to know about your shenanigans, Marceline.
+How were the charges for this work paid; I never saw an invoice?”

-“In actuality, Poppâ, the plan was for Uncle Phillípe to pay for it, and then, since I gave him my bank account password he would take it out of my travel allowance gradually, so you wouldn’t notice any large expense.”
+“In actuality, Poppâ, the plan was for Uncle Phillípe to pay for it, and then, because I gave him my bank account password he would take a monthly charge out of my travel allowance so gradually, we figured you wouldn’t notice the large expense.”

-“Well, he should have informed me about the operation and expenses, and he has no right to your account.”
+“Well, he should have informed me about the operation and expenses, and what's more; he has no right to your account.”

-“Sorry Poppâ; I should have told you, but Uncle Phillípe said it would be alright; he would take care of everything; of course, he said not to say anything to you about it.”
+“Sorry Poppâ; I should have told you, but Uncle Phillípe said it would be alright; since I was busy at school, he would take care of everything.
+Of course, he said not to say anything to you about it.”

-“As I said, this is serious; you know what he has done, don’t you Marceline?
-Your wonderful, kind and generous Uncle Phillípe, has put you in what we call in the business, a bind, a non-winnable circumstance.”
+“It's better that way; if you knew everything your uncle has tried over the years, I would probably lose you, as you went screeming into the woods.
+And what's more, this is serious; don’t you realize Marceline, your uncle could have put the entire company into court with the Millennium Towers company?
+Also, you know what he has done, don’t you Marceline?
+Also your wonderful, kind and generous Uncle Phillípe, has put you in what we call in the business, a bind, a non-winnable circumstance.”

 “I know, but he said he wouldn’t say anything to you or the board.
-He thought it best to keep my research confidential, and for me not to tell anyone because I'd need to explain the tree research I'm doing in my condo.
-Now I realize, he could squeeze me at any time to get me to do other tasks, but at that point I couldn’t very well refuse him."
+He thought it best to keep my research confidential, and for me not to tell anyone because I'd need to explain the tree research and growth experiments I'm doing in my condo.
+Now I realize he could squeeze me at any time to get me to do other problematic tasks; at that point in the process, I couldn’t very well refuse him."

-“Sorry Poppâ; although, with what I have in my bank account, I could pay it off tomorrow.
+“Sorry Poppâ; although, with what I have in my bank account, I could pay the crane costs off tomorrow.
 But he said he was doing me a favor by letting me save my cash and bank the interest.”